openharmony/docs/en/application-dev/ui/arkts-layout-development-create-list.md

 ![en-us_image_0000001563060773](figures/en-us_image_0000001563060773.gif)

-The swipeAction attribute (../reference/arkui-ts/ts-container-listitem.md# attribute) of a list item can be used to implement the function of sliding a list item leftwards or rightwards.
+Swiping left or right on a list item can be implemented through the [swipeAction](../reference/arkui-ts/ts-container-listitem.md#attributes) attribute.
 In initialization of the **swipeAction** attribute, the **SwipeActionOptions** parameter is mandatory, wherein the **start** parameter indicates the component that appears from the start edge when the list item is swiped right, and the **end** parameter indicates the component that appears from the end edge when the list item is swiped left.

 In the example of the message list, the **end** parameter is set to a custom delete button.
 In initialization of the **end** attribute, the index of the sliding list item is passed to the delete button.
 When the user touches the delete button, the data corresponding to the list item is deleted based on the index.